Packager Overview

 Sharing Packages

-Section titled “Sharing Packages”.hds packages are portable and can be shared:
+Section titled “Sharing Packages”.hds packages and .hdstore bundles are portable and can be shared:

-- Import on Other Instances: Recipients can import using Package Manager
+- Import on Other Instances: Recipients import using Package Manager, single packages or entire bundles

-- Automatic Setup: Package installs with all metadata and configurations intact
+- Automatic Setup: Packages install with all metadata, icons, and configurations intact

 Mobile Optimization